 Lesson 11: I’ll introduce our final subtopic, blended families, by leading a discussion of three comics on this subject.
 Next the students will read the blog entry of a comic character who describes a conflict between a friend and her stepparent.
 The students will complete a graphic organizer with the causes and effects of this conflict and then discuss their ideas with a partner.
 Finally, they will write a response to the blogger’s friend with advice to improve her relationship with her stepmother.

-Lesson 15-16: The students will complete the interpretive reading task of the IPA while I call up random pairs for the role plays.
-(Although I will link this task to this post after the students have completed it, it will be available at the IFProfs sites in the meantime.)
+Lesson 13-14: The students will complete the interpretive reading task of the IPA while I call up random pairs for the role plays.
 They will then complete the presentational writing task.